-Aaron C Packard Returns to His Roots with the Opening of Fotolab No.7
+Aaron C Packard Launches Fotolab No.7

 Aaron Caleb Packard, a one man band in a van, would prefer loading up a bunch of gear and road-tripping to a gig instead of stressing about connecting flights, baggage fees, and overhead storage space, but he does it when necessary.
 Aaron somehow just seems to belong, whether it’s in an executive suit, on a manufacturing floor, or at a motorcycle rally.
 He empowers his subjects to be present and be themselves in the moment to create authentic images.
 If that requires him to hang off the back of a motorcycle facing the wrong direction, Aaron will do it.